stellar-deprecated/docs/guides/anchor/3-federation-server.md

 ### Update Stellar.toml

+Finally, others have to know the URL of your federation server.
 The [`stellar.toml` file](../concepts/stellar-toml.md) is publicly available file where others can find information about your Stellar integration.
 It should always be stored at:

 `https://www.[YOUR DOMAIN]/.well-known/stellar.toml`

-It can list all sorts of properties, but the one we care about know is the URL for your federation server.
+It can list all sorts of properties, but the one we care about now is the URL for your federation server.
 Your `stellar.toml` file should look something like:

 <code-example name="stellar.toml">